Much Ado About Nothing (1993 film)

 Much Ado About Nothing is a 1993 romantic comedy film based on William Shakespeare's play of the same name.
 Kenneth Branagh, who adapted the play for the screen and directed it, also stars in the film, which features Emma Thompson, Robert Sean Leonard, Denzel Washington, Michael Keaton, Keanu Reeves, and Kate Beckinsale in her film debut.

-The film was released on 7 May 1993, reaching 200 U.S. screens at its widest release.
+The film was released on 7 May 1993, reaching 200 US screens at its widest release.
 It grossed $43 million worldwide, which, despite failing to reach the mark set by Franco Zeffirelli's Romeo and Juliet, made it one of the most financially successful Shakespeare films.
 It was also entered into the 1993 Cannes Film Festival.

 Plot

 Having just crushed an uprising by his half-brother Don John, Don Pedro of Aragon and his noblemen visit their friend Leonato in Messina.
 Accompanying Don Pedro is the witty Benedick, former acquaintance of Leonato's equally sharp-tongued niece, Beatrice.
 Also present are Benedick's friend Claudio, a young count; and Don John who, despite his rebellion, has apparently reconciled with his brother.

 Claudio has been thinking of Leonato's beautiful daughter Hero since before he went to war, and returns to find her as attractive as ever.
 Don Pedro, learning of his friend's feelings, decides to act on his behalf and arranges the match at a party.
 An unrepentant Don John attempts to foil it, but unsuccessfully – the match is made.
 Needing something to pass the time until the wedding, Don Pedro decides to arrange a similar fate for Beatrice and Benedick, who seemingly hate each other.

 Don Pedro, Leonato, and Claudio stage a conversation containing a false account of how much Beatrice loves Benedick, all the while knowing he is hiding within earshot.
 Hero and her gentlewomen Ursula and Margaret play the same trick upon Beatrice.
 Each of them believes the story they hear about the other.

 Amidst all the good-natured scheming, Don John has been searching for ways to stop the marriage between Claudio and Hero.
 The night before the wedding, Don John's servant Borachio arranges a steamy liaison with Hero's gentlewoman Margaret at Hero's chamber window.
 Don John shows Don Pedro and Claudio this, and they believe that they are watching Hero's infidelity.

 Against the revelry of the evening, the upright but incompetent constable Dogberry appoints a watch to keep the peace.
 The three hapless watchmen overhear Borachio bragging to his colleague Conrade about how he and Don John had succeeded in stopping the wedding.
 The watchmen apprehend Borachio and Conrade, and, in the morning, Dogberry attempts to have Leonato interrogate the prisoners.
 However, a hurried Leonato is unable to decipher what the bumbling Dogberry is trying to tell him.